Inverse Of Y X 1

 Mathematical Explanation and Properties of Inverse Functions

 The process of finding the inverse involves more than just swapping variables; it's a reflection of the underlying mathematical relationships.
 For a function to have an inverse, it must be bijective – both injective (one-to-one) and surjective (onto).
-Injective means each input maps to a unique output, and surjective means every element in the codomain (the set of possible outputs) is mapped to by at least one element in the domain (the set of possible inputs).
+That's why Injective means each input maps to a unique output, and surjective means every element in the codomain (the set of possible outputs) is mapped to by at least one element in the domain (the set of possible inputs).
 The function y = x + 1 satisfies both these conditions, hence its inverse exists.

 The composition of a function and its inverse always results in the identity function, which simply returns the input value.
 In our case: